Turks in the Netherlands

+As of 2025, there were 468,726 Turks in the Netherlands, or 2.6% of the population.

 History

 There have been various Turkish migration waves to the Netherlands from all modern nation-states which were once part of the Ottoman Empire and which still consist of ethnic Turkish communities.
 The majority of Dutch-Turks have immigrated from (or descend from) the Republic of Turkey.
 However, there are also significant ethnic Turkish communities which have come to the Netherlands from the Balkans (especially from Bulgaria, Greece, and North Macedonia), Cyprus, the Levant (especially from Iraq), and North Africa.
 Due to the European migrant crisis a substantial number of ethnic Turks have also arrived from Syria and Kosovo.
 Moreover, many Turkish-Belgians and Turkish-Germans in the diaspora have also come to the Netherlands as Belgian and German citizens.